Weekly Roundup: Norwegians Nail Big Tech and Loblaw Gets Busted on Privacy

 It’s of course a parable for Big Tech that borrows heavily from Canadian activist-author (and Do Not Pass Go podcast guest) Cory Doctorow, whose 2025 book Enshittification outlines how companies such as Google, Amazon and Meta have locked users into steadily worsening services while simultaneously killing off competition.

 The video is also tied to a new campaign by the NCC for stronger competition enforcement and digital protections.
-The advocacy group’s “Break Free” report outlines how these companies have amassed their power and suggests ways to reverse it, including better rights for consumers to modify their devices and services, stronger interoperability and online decentralization, more vigorous enforcement of competition laws, measures to encourage development of alternative providers, and reducing public sector dependence on Big Tech.
-To go with the report, the NCC and other civil groups across Europe and the United States have sent letters to the European Commission and U.S. Congress urging action to restore competition and protect consumers.
+The advocacy group’s “Break Free” report outlines how these companies have amassed their power and suggests ways to reverse it, including better rights for consumers to modify their devices and services; stronger interoperability and online decentralization; more vigorous enforcement of competition laws; measures to encourage development of alternative providers; and reducing public sector dependence on Big Tech.

 “Consumers are being boiled alive and, because it’s happening gradually, we don’t notice,” Finn Lützow-Holm Myrstad, director of digital policy at the NCC, tells Do Not Pass Go.
 “This report and video is borne out of the frustration that we’ve felt for so many years and the realization that the current remedies we have are not sufficient.”